Internet-Draft Rego Policy in OAuth March 2026

 entry_point:

-REQUIRED.
+OPTIONAL.
 The rule name that serves as the policy entry point.
-For authorization decisions, this MUST be "allow".
+Defaults to "allow".
+For authorization decisions, this SHOULD be "allow".
+Future extensions MAY define additional entry points for non-boolean evaluations.

 3.1.3.
 Policy Requirements